ArmandoShala/FILMREEL/README.md

 If you discover any security related issues, please use the issue tracker instead of sending a mail.

-# Branching Modell and Naming 🌿
+# Branching Model and Naming 🌿
 We use a simplyfied version of the [Gitflow](https://www.atlassian.com/de/git/tutorials/comparing-workflows/gitflow-workflow) workflow.

 | Name      | Description                                                                                      |